Goji-P2P/slate/source/includes/_instruments.md

 Instrument creation allows registering a new [Instrument](/#settlement-equity-instrument-model).

-This instrument would then be referenced in other documented requests by the `InstrumentSymbol` specified.
+This instrument would then be referenced in requests to endpoints e.g. [Trade Settlement](/#settlement-equity-trade-settlement) by instrument `symbol`.

 Currently only equity instruments are supported.